OUTDOOR WORSHIP

 Appalachian Regional Ministry

-As for Trinity's current efforts, a growing number of volunteers has been going out to Graham County to help local volunteers unload the Manna food truck and repackage big boxes of fruits and vegetables so they can be given out to families in need.
-Then our Trinity volunteers go to work in the kitchen and help prepare a meal which is given out in the evening.
-Initially we prepared food to feed 200 people.
-The need has grown so we are now preparing food for around 300 people.
+To help meet these needs, we have developed two general areas of ministry, those directed at meeting current needs and those we hope to develop to address additional needs as identified by the ministers in Robbinsville.
+First, as for Trinity's current efforts, a growing number of volunteers have been going out to Graham County every month to work alongside local volunteers.
+Together we unload a Manna food truck and repackage big boxes of fruits and vegetables into individual serving sizes so they can be given out to family members.
+Afterwards, our Trinity volunteers go to work in the kitchen and help prepare a meal which is given out in the evening.
+Initially, we prepared food to feed 200 people.

 Tom Goodrich